snikproject/ontology/readme.md

 * Verify after editing with:

     rapper -i turtle -c filename.ttl

+## SHACL
+SHACL shapes for closed-world validation are included in `shacl.ttl`.

+## Docker
+The [docker compose setup](https://github.com/snikproject/docker) includes a Virtuoso SPARQL endpoint preloaded with the different SNIK graphs and namespaces, an [RDF Browser](https://github.com/snikproject/lodview) and more.

 ## License
 Because we extracted the triples from copyrighted books with permission of the publishers, we chose a noncommercial license with copyleft, the *Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International*, see LICENCE for details.